jbowdre/virtuallypotato/content/posts/k8s-on-vsphere-node-template-with-packer/index.md

 So I set out to build my own!
 In the next couple of posts, I'll share the details of how I'm using Terraform to provision production-ready vanilla Kubernetes clusters on vSphere (complete with the vSphere Container Storage Interface plugin!) in a consistent and repeatable way.
 I also plan to document one of the ways I'm leveraging these clusters, which is using them as a part of a Gitlab CI/CD pipeline to churn out weekly VM template builds so I never again have to worry about my templates being out of date.

-I've learned a ton in the process (and still have a lot more to learn), but today I'll start simply by describing my approach to building a single VM template ready to enter service as a Kubernetes compute node.
+I've learned a ton in the process (and still have a lot more to learn), but today I'll start simply by describing how I'm leveraging Packer to create a single VM template ready to enter service as a Kubernetes compute node.

 ## What's Packer, and why?
 [HashiCorp Packer](https://www.packer.io/) is a free open-source tool designed to create consistent, repeatable machine images.
 It's pretty killer as a part of a CI/CD pipeline to kick off new builds based on a schedule or code commits, but also works great for creating builds on-demand.
 Packer uses the [HashiCorp Configuration Language (HCL)](https://developer.hashicorp.com/packer/docs/templates/hcl_templates) to describe all of the properties of a VM build in a concise and readable format.